pacerit/laravel-core/README.md

 * findWhereIn(string $column, array $where, array $columns)
 * findWhereNotIn(string $column, array $where, array $columns)

+##### Additional methods (Laravel only)
+* datatable() - return EloquentDataTable instance for records.
+In order to user with method, you must install suggested "yajra/laravel-datatables-oracle" package, and add "WithDatatable" trait in your repository of choice.
 ### Services implementation
 To use Service, create service class that:
 - Extend CoreService class